Canon 1100D vs Fujifilm X-A5

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Both the 1100D and the X-A5 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Fujifilm X-A5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.